DutsAndrew/ck-client/README.md

 ## Task List

+### Home Page
+- [ ] Navbar changes based on whether user is signed in or not
+- [ ] If session hasn't expired then navbar should have condensed options and have a highlighted option to return to the application, home page and footer still show on first load

 ### Calendar
 - [ ] Figure out how to get all data for Days, Months, Years for calendar
 - [ ] Take calendar data and allow users to view calendar by year, month, or day